Dr. Shawana Moore understands the importance of empowering women in health.

 She also directs the Women’s Health – Gender-Related Nurse Practitioner program at the school, a curriculum that “prepares graduates in the care of women throughout the lifespan across the health-illness continuum.”

 But her work doesn’t stop in academia.
-Dr. Moore also created and directs a mentorship program for adolescent girls, and she continues to practice nursing in her hometown so she can give back to the community where she grew up.
+Dr. Moore also created and directs a mentorship program for empowering girls and women in health.
+Her program helps adolescent girls and prepares them for a career in healthcare.
+She also continues to practice nursing in her hometown so she can give back to the community where she grew up.

 We sat down with her for a virtual chat on her background and roles, the importance of community, and her recommendations for how FemmePharma’s products and services can benefit women and the communities they serve.